marciomonzon/aes-cryptography/README.md

 # AES Cryptography Implementation in .NET 8 C#
 <p>
-  In a world that is almost fully computerized with many confidential data in various applications, it is very important to think about application security, such as encrypting the data.
+  In a world with many applications running confidential data, it is very important to think about application security, such as encrypting the data.
   One very popular and secure algorithm is AES (Advanced Encryption Standard), which is the successor of DES.
 This algorithm uses a 128, 192, or 256-bit key.